- Helps to Improve Mind and Body Energy

 Just as each ova contains DNA, so does each sperm; the other vital half to the creation of a child.
 CoQ10 deficiency may lead to not only damaged DNA within the sperm, but low levels affect the ability of sperm to swim, known as motility.
 Ubiquinol supplementation has a twofold support system for sperm health, one it is protective and second it supports motility by increasing cellular energy.

 CoQ10 is found in the highest concentrations inside the mitochondria of all cells.
 For sperm, this is located in the midsection, the area where energy production occurs that powers the tail whip.
 The higher the blood levels of CoQ10, the greater the sperm’s ability to be strong swimmers.
 A study in 2009 showed that low levels of CoQ10 in the seminal fluid impacts sperm motility, but supplementation with CoQ10 greatly improved and restored sperm motility in men with very low levels of sperm motility.

 One study showed that healthy sperm, with normal morphology (shape), incubated with 50 mg of CoQ10 had a significant increase in sperm motility.
 That same study also showed that 17 patients with low fertilization rates who supplemented with 60 mg of CoQ10 daily for 103 days had a significant improvement in fertilization rates.

-Defective sperm function in infertile men has been shown to be directly associated with increased free radical stress.
+Defective sperm function in infertile men is directly associated with increased free radical stress.
 This is where Ubiquinol supplementation may greatly help to protect sperm health, as well as the health of all the cells that make up the reproductive organs, and the entire body.